cpea2506/one_monokai.nvim/README.md

 ## :scroll: Contribution

-Please see [the contributing guidelines](CONTRIBUTING.md) for detailed instructions on how to contribute this project. 😁
+Please see [the contributing guidelines](CONTRIBUTING.md) for detailed instructions on how to contribute to this project. 😁